 However, WebSockets should not be the point of focus when fetching old data is the goal or if you wish to request data for single-time processing.
 In such cases, you are better off using an HTTP protocol as the better option.

-Integrating a WebSocket Connection in Applications
+Integrating a WebSocket connection in applications

-Using a WebSocket connection for your next project isn’t that challenging.
+Using a WebSocket function connection for your next project isn’t that challenging.
 Follow the process below to learn all about it.

 In a client application, create a WebSocket connection using the WebSocket API in JavaScript.
 This involves creating a new WebSocket object and passing the WebSocket server URL as a parameter.

-To create a new WebSocket connection, you must create a new WebSocket object using the WebSocket constructor.
+To create a new WebSocket connection, you must create a new object using the WebSocket constructor.
 The WebSocket constructor takes a single parameter: the URL of the WebSocket server.

 To create a new WebSocket with JavaScript, here are the step-by-step instructions: